ducakar/TextureReplacer/README.md

 Known Issues
 ------------

-* Atmospheric skybox is not wholly reflected, there's a black strip around.
+* Atmospheric skybox is not reflected.
 * Reflections disable part highlighting.
 * Clouds from EVE are only reflected when on/near the ground or over 160 km.
-* Clouds from the development version of EVE are not properly reflected.
+* Clouds from EVE Overhaul are not correctly reflected.
 * Cabin-specific IVA suits don't persist through scene switches while on EVA.